Fixing Stability Issue In The Blog Server

 After you’ve justified your fears of getting hacked by realizing that your system has seven CVEs with a CVSS score higher than 9.5 (three of them in the kernel) and a few dozen more with just a slightly lower priority, it’s time to ask the big question: what can I do?
 What can I possibly do?
 This didn’t help with the feeling of constant doom at all.

 The first step is going through the list of unpatched issues.
-There tend to be quite a few false positives that are not applicable to the current system.
-For example, a brand new Poky build reports an unpatched CVE-2017-6264 that’s been around six years already.
-This is a vulnerability in the NVIDIA GPU driver, and it’s applicable to Android products.
+There tend to be quite a few false positives that do not apply to the current system.
+For example, a brand new Poky build (at the time of writing) reports an unpatched CVE-2017-6264 that’s been around six years already.
+This is a vulnerability in the NVIDIA GPU driver, and it applies to Android products.
 Most certainly it’s a false positive in your Yocto system, but since the bad code is present in the source code, it’s reported as unpatched.
 You can ignore these false positives by adding the line below somewhere to your build configuration (local.conf works, but it’s maybe not the best place for it):

 # The format is CVE_CHECK_IGNORE="<cve-id>", e.g.